Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 **Different certificates** Make sure that your top level domain (e.g. example.com if your pod is pod.example.com) hands out the _same_ certificate as your actual pod URL.
 The communication with other pods (or applications, like [cubbi.es](http://www.cubbi.es)) might not work otherwise.

-### Configuring WebSockets
-WebSockets is required to have instant notifications and similar services, but you can completely live without it.
-If you fancy it see [[this page|WebSockets]].

-**NOTE:** the use of WebSockets has been suspended for now

 ### Load-balancing with a Thin cluster and Nginx